“Crazy Socks for Docs” (#CS4D) is an annual event which highlights mental health challenges experienced by doctors and makes it OK to talk about them.

 You can read more about how "Crazy Socks 4 Docs" came about and the aims of the event below.

-FRIDAY 4 JUNE
+FIRST FRIDAY IN JUNE

 History of #CS4D